gazette/core/docs/goals_and_nongoals.md

 Its architecture also reflects several departures from the solutions of those influences.

- * Journals provide globally record ordering, durable storage, and publish/subscribe.
+ * Journals provide globally record ordering and publish/subscribe.

 Much like Kakfa, LogDevice, Apache BookKeeper, and others.
 These properties are the basic building blocks for assembling platforms composed of streaming,